openmobilehub/omh-storage/README.md

 The subsequent instructions will outline the necessary steps for including the OMH Core Plugin as a Gradle dependency.

-1. In your "auth-starter-sample" module-level `build.gradle` under the `plugins` element add the plugin id.
+1. In your "storage-starter-sample" module-level `build.gradle` under the `plugins` element add the plugin id.

    ```
    plugins {